Embsay with Eastby

-Embsay with Eastby is a civil parish and electoral ward in the Craven district of North Yorkshire, England.
+Embsay with Eastby is a civil parish and electoral ward in the county of North Yorkshire, England.
 Its main settlements are the village of Embsay and the nearby hamlet of Eastby.

 According to the 2001 UK census, Embsay with Eastby parish/ward had a population of 1,758, increasing to 1,871 at the 2011 Census.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Embsay Reservoir is within the parish.